 David Butterfield & Gavin McCormick

 When Euro 2020 at last arrived, however fashionably late, it marked the first time in the competition’s history that the three countries of Great Britain all made the finals.
 What’s more, with both England and Scotland playing host, some of our readers were given to dream.
-So, to put things all in context, and to bang the drum for the historic home of Association Football, Antigone has set out to tell the story of the sport from the Greeks and the Romans through to Twenty-first Britain.
+So, to put things all in context, and to bang the drum for the historic home of Association Football, Antigone has set out to tell the story of the sport from the Greeks and the Romans through to twenty-first-century Britain.

 Yes yes, we know that there is a tangled web of parallel and intermingling threads running through the history of European ball games at large – such as the medieval French game seault (or soule or choule?), which may even be a survival of a Celtic game – but that’s a story for another day.
 In the meantime, sit back and marvel at just how raucous football once was…